-Member Jurisdictions retain the right to add or change Designated Landfills based on operational needs, as long as the subject sites meet the Services and conditions agreed to, and amended in writing by all Parties.
+Member Jurisdictions retain the right to add or change Designated Landfills and Designated Municipal Solid Waste and Recycling Sites based on operational needs, as long as the subject sites meet the Services and conditions agreed to, and amended in writing by all Parties.

-- 2) Twenty-four (24) hour a day access and egress to the Designated Landfills will be provided to the Contractor's approved staff, in order to maintain operation, maintenance and monitoring of the Designated Landfill Services.
+- 2) Twenty-four (24) hour a day access and egress to the Designated Landfills and Designated Municipal Solid Waste and Recycling Sites will be provided to the Contractor's approved staff, in order to maintain operation, maintenance and monitoring of the Designated Landfill Services.
 The Contractor is required to follow all rules and regulations at each Designated Landfill. - 3) The Member Jurisdiction shall contact the Contractor if there are any issues reported for the Designated Landfill Services.
 The Contractor shall report to the Designated Landfill within forty-eight (48) hours of notification.
 Instituting a regular operation, monitoring and maintenance schedule that will satisfactorily manage the Designated Landfill Services at each location is the preferred option. - 4) The Contractor is responsible for providing to the Member Jurisdictions a monthly report, with a copy to the Authority, due within fifteen (15)-days of the end of each month, quarter or other timeline determined by the Authority and Member Jurisdictions, detailing the amount of landfill gas beneficially used for the Designated Landfill Services, and the Service type energized/fueled from the landfill gas.
 The report and invoice/payment would be submitted together and the invoice/payment must reconcile to the report.
 Additionally, as needed, there shall be an allowance of thirty (30) days from the date of the submission of a correct invoice, before payment is received) for all Designated Landfill Services.
-The Price Proposal, which is not being requested at this time and should not be provided for purposes of this REOI, must include equipment and capital infrastructure (e.g., concrete pads), transportation of the Contractor's staff to the Designated Landfills, operation, monitoring and maintenance and any other incidental costs.
+The Price Proposal, which is not being requested at this time and should not be provided for purposes of this REOI, must include equipment and capital infrastructure (e.g., concrete pads), transportation of the Contractor's staff to the Designated Landfills and Designated Municipal Solid Waste and Recycling Sites, operation, monitoring and maintenance and any other incidental costs.
 Unless otherwise determined in writing by the Authority and Member Jurisdiction, the Contractor is responsible for all landfill gas (after running though the blower system) at the Designated Landfills.
 The Contractor shall not require any infrastructure or staffing from the Member Jurisdictions.
-The Contractors must provide all design, equipment, infrastructure, installation, operation and staff to perform these Services and shall be required to comply and coordinate with existing Member Jurisdiction staff and contractors who manage and maintain the landfill gas wellfield and flare stations (landfill gas collection system).
+The Contractors must provide all design, equipment, infrastructure, installation, operation, insurance and staff to perform these Services and shall be required to comply and coordinate with existing Member Jurisdiction staff and contractors who manage and maintain the landfill gas wellfield and flare stations (landfill gas collection system).
 Note that the placement of equipment onto Member Jurisdiction Designated Landfills may have a tie-in to (sometimes) permit required landfill gas management systems, and may require their own permits in order to operate.